A-side and B-side: Double A-side

 A double A-side, AA-side, or dual single is a single where both sides are designated the A-side, with no designated B-side; that is, both sides are prospective hit songs and neither side will be promoted over the other.
 In 1949, Savoy Records promoted a new pair of singles by one of its artists, Paul Williams' "House Rocker" and "He Knows How to Hucklebuck", as "The New Double Side Hit – Both Sides 'A' Sides".
 In 1965, Billboard reported that due to a disagreement between EMI and John Lennon about which side of the Beatles' "We Can Work It Out" and "Day Tripper" single should be considered the A-side and receive the plugging, "EMI settled for a double-side promotion campaign—unique in Britain."

 In the UK, before the advent of digital downloads, both A-sides were accredited with the same chart position, for the singles chart was compiled entirely from physical sales.
 In the UK, the biggest-selling non-charity single of all time was a double A-side, Wings' 1977 release "Mull of Kintyre"/"Girls' School", which sold over two million copies.
 It was also the UK Christmas No. 1 that year.
 Nirvana released "All Apologies" and "Rape Me" as a double A-side in 1993, and both songs are accredited as a hit on both the UK Singles Chart and the Irish Singles Chart.

 B/W

 The term "b/w", an abbreviation of "backed with", is often used in listings to indicate the B-side of a record.
 The term "c/w", for "coupled with", is used similarly.

 Characteristics

 B-sides are often considered to be filler material: songs of lower quality.
-However, some pop artists such as Prince, New Order, Pet Shop Boys, Def Leppard, the Cure, Tori Amos, Bon Jovi, Oasis, and the Beatles have been particularly known for releasing strong material on B-sides.
-B-sides have often been compiled on expanded or "deluxe" editions of albums or may be compiled into a "B-side compilation album" across multiple periods of an artist's career.
+However, pop artists such as Prince, New Order, Pet Shop Boys, Def Leppard, the Cure, Tori Amos, Bon Jovi, Oasis, and the Beatles have been particularly known for releasing strong material on B-sides.
+B-sides have often been compiled on expanded or "deluxe" editions of albums or may be compiled into a B-side compilation album across multiple periods of an artist's career.